manuelVo/foundryvtt-drag-ruler/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/staebchenfisch)

 # Drag Ruler
 This module shows a ruler when you drag a token to infrom you how far you've dragged the token from it's start point.
 Additionally, if you're using a grid, the spaces the token will travel though will be colored depending on your tokens speed.
+If you're using a gridless map the ruler color will change to convey this information.

 ## Path color